-We respect employee privacy and, therefore, will collect, use, and retain information only when a valid business or employment reason exists.
-Internal disclosure is therefore limited, and all personal data is protected against unauthorized or accidental disclosure, modification, or destruction.
+We respect employee privacy and therefore will collect, use and retain information only where there is a valid business or employment reason.
+Internal disclosure is therefore limited and all personal data is protected against unauthorized or accidental disclosure, modification or destruction.